Michael-Siena/Memory-And-Mental-Imagery-App/README.md

 **Figure 1.
 Schematic representation of a testing block in the memory and mental imagery data collection app.**

-By subtly varying the colour hue of objects within a perceptually uniform colourspace (example given below in figure 2), I examined the _fidelity_ of memory in addition to all-or-none accuracy to gain detailed insights into a condition called aphantasia, where individuals report difficulty visualising objects in their mind.
+I examined the continuous _fidelity_ of memory by varying the colour hue of objects within a perceptually uniform colourspace (example given below in figure 2), gaining detailed insights into a condition called aphantasia.
 ![Colour-Rotated Stimulus](https://github.com/Michael-Siena/Memory-And-Mental-Imagery-App/assets/49949052/9e342291-404d-4648-8a00-a9b86a045837)

 **Figure 2.
 An example target object stimulus, colour-rotated in 60° increments.**
 Note that colour hue was allowed to vary continuously during the actual experiment.

+Subsequent statistical analysis on data collected from this app revealed that aphantasics can remember colour hues as precisely as non-aphantasic individuals - a surprising finding given their self-reported inability to visualise object properties.
+This work suggests that some aphantasics may retain high-fidelty visual memory reprsentations that may not be consciously accessible.